-Let’s speed to two decades later, in 2021, where remote work is the cornerstone of businesses.
+Let’s speed to two decades later, where remote work is the cornerstone of businesses.
 4.7 million Americans are working from home, according to the US Census Bureau.
 And 74% of professionals expect remote work to become standard, according to Forbes.

 How did it become so widespread?
 How has it changed the way we work today?
 And, what is the future of remote work going to look like?

 To take a closer look, we’ll see remote work from the viewpoint of its leaders–the people who pioneered remote work two decades or so ago.

 These leaders have been in the industry for a long time and have seen the varying landscape of work.
 They’ve changed companies, changed strategies, changed employees.
 But one thing remains constant–their dedication to work conducted remotely.

 So, from all types of industries, we’ll take a look together at these thought leaders that are revolutionizing the remote work model.